-The Project, per the FS Special Use Permit (ID-KRL202), occupies an area approximately 0.4 acres in size that begins at a 2' wide X 3' long X 2' high in-bank diversion, a 12' wide right of way for the buried 1340' of 4" penstock and ATV access trail, a 20' X 22' footprint for the log generator house and a 10' wide X 350' long area for the buried electrical line from the generator house to the Big Creek Lodge.
+The Project, per the FS Special Use Permit (ID-KRL202), occupies an area approximately 0.43 acres in size that begins at a 2'- 8" wide X 7'- 2" long X 2'- 3" high in-bank diversion, a 12' wide right of way for the buried 1340' of 4" penstock and ATV access trail, a 20' X 22' footprint for the log generator house and a 10' wide X 350' long area for the buried electrical line from the generator house to the Big Creek Lodge.
 Therefore, given the very small and narrow Project footprint, wildlife observations are, for the most part, general to the Big Creek Valley, and not Project site specific.
-Mule deer have been observed both in the Project and general areas, and elk sign has been found on the trail to the diversion.
+Mule deer and elk have been observed both in the Project and general areas.
 Other wildlife observations (only those actually seen) general to the area:

 Mule deer Beaver

-Elk Northern River Otter

-Black bear American marten
+Elk Northern River Otter Black bear American marten

 Rocky Mountain gray wolf Chipmunk

 Moose Red squirrel

 Mountain lion Columbian ground squirrel

 Brook trout Barn Swallow

 Rainbow trout Red fox

-Cutthroat trout Hummingbirds
+Cutthroat trout Hummingbirds Coyote Whitetail deer

+Mountain Goat (Goat Mountain to the South, not directly in the Big Creek Valley)

+Blue Grouse Sharp-tailed Grouse

+Most of the big game species migrate to lower elevations when winter brings snow to the high country and return when snow levels recede in the spring.
+Hunting is addressed under the Recreation tab later in the application.